openSUSE/news-o-o/_posts/2012-02-17-development-of-opensuse-12-2-started.markdown

 ---
 author: Kim Leyendecker
+comments: true
 date: 2012-02-17 09:00:09+00:00
 layout: post
 link: https://news.opensuse.org/2012/02/17/development-of-opensuse-12-2-started/
+slug: development-of-opensuse-12-2-started
-title: "Development of openSUSE 12.2 started!"
+title: Development of openSUSE 12.2 started!
+wordpress_id: 12703
 categories:
 - Distribution
 ---

 With the release of [Milestone 1,](http://software.opensuse.org/developer) the development of openSUSE 12.2 has started!
 We're pleased to announce that Milestone 1 contains many minor updates, like a new Firefox version but also major things like new artwork and KDE 4.8.

 <!-- more -->